video-dev/hls.js/docs/API.md

 (default: A function that returns the result of `window.navigator.requestMediaKeySystemAccess.bind(window.navigator)` or `null`)

 Allows for the customization of `window.navigator.requestMediaKeySystemAccess`.

+### `cmcd`

+When the `cmcd` object is defined, [Common Media Client Data (CMCD)](https://cdn.cta.tech/cta/media/media/resources/standards/pdfs/cta-5004-final.pdf) data will be passed on all media requests (manifests, playlists, a/v segments, timed text).
+It's configuration values are:

+- `sessionId`: The CMCD session id.
+One will be automatically generated if none is provided.
+- `contentId`: The CMCD content id.
+- `useHeaders`: Send CMCD data in request headers instead of as query args.
+Defaults to `false`.

 ## Video Binding/Unbinding API